acstein/Japan_Japes/README.md

 # 🇯🇵 Japan Trip Planner

-A simple web app for storing and visualizing locations for your trip to Japan.
+A simple web app for storing and visualizing locations for our trip to Japan.
 Add destinations, view them in a table, and see them plotted on an interactive map.

 ## ✨ Features